JigglyTheDuck/swaptunes/docs/whitepaper.md

 ## Introduction

-Jiggly is a standard ERC20 token with a built-in feature to support a trade-to-vote mechanism, powered by Uniswap V2 liquidity pools.
+Jiggly is a standard ERC20 token with a built-in support for a unique trade-to-vote mechanism, powered by Uniswap V2 liquidity pools.

 Jiggly is fully on-chain, and its supporting web application does not rely on any third-party service (apart from a customizable web3 RPC endpoint, of course).